evildrummer/RoomPrepper/README.md

 # RoomPrepper
 A simple script to create folders and a notes file.
 I use it for TryhackMe and HackTheBox

-Before you start make sure that the following directories exist:
-~/THM (for TryHackme)
-~/HTB (for HackTheBox)

-Also check out my writeups for TryHackMe / HackTheBox or Vulnhub machines --> https://writeupsforhacking.wordpress.com/
+Also check out my writeups for TryHackMe / HackTheBox or Vulnhub machines --> https://writeupsforhacking.wordpress.com/ Add me on TryHackMe --> https://tryhackme.com/p/MightyIT

 [Changelog:latest]

 - parts of script placed in functions
+- no need to have the folders THM / HTB created.
+If you choose THM / HTB / VULN it will check existence and create them if needed
-- it´s possible to "load" existing notes when folders already existing of you start again by deleting it
+- it´s possible to "load" existing notes when folders already existing or you start again by deleting it

+The folders for the platform will be created in the home directory (~/THM/BOXNAME)

 ## Usage: